phunware/maas-mapping-ios-sdk/Samples/README.md

 - Fill out `applicationId`, `accessKey`, `signatureKey`, and `buildingIdentifier`
 - Add at least one point of interest to your building in the Maas portal
 - Tap search bar to view and filter list of selectable points of interest

+### LocationSharing
+- Show current location in building
+- Show current location of other users of the app in the same building on the map

+##### Usage:
+- Fill out `applicationId`, `accessKey`, `signatureKey`, and `buildingIdentifier`
+- Tap "Settings" button to change device name or type
+- Required to have at least two unique device identifiers with blue dot in the same building to see usage

 Privacy